DanielKerrIHG/NamedEntityRecognition/README.md

 * This is using a C# tool, but I thought the description of hidden markov modeling was good: http://www.codeproject.com/Articles/541428/Sequence-Classifiers-in-Csharp-Part-I-Hidden-Marko

-* Here is an academic paper that talks about a semi-supervised learning algorithm for chunking.
+* _new_ Here is an academic paper that talks about a semi-supervised learning algorithm for chunking.
 (As an aside, on page six there is a list of features they used for NER, something that I had been trying to find for a while): http://stat.rutgers.edu/home/tzhang/papers/acl05-semi.pdf

-* Powerpoint discussing semi-supervised algorithms.
+* _new_ Powerpoint discussing semi-supervised algorithms.
 I'll look for a better source of info: http://pages.cs.wisc.edu/~jerryzhu/pub/sslchicago09.pdf

-* another powerpoint discussing SSL, from the same source.
+* _new_ another powerpoint discussing SSL, from the same source.
 Seems meatier than the one above: http://pages.cs.wisc.edu/~jerryzhu/pub/acl08tutorial.pdf

 * A paper on Unsupervised chunking: